manavshrivastavagit/AnyReminder-ChromeExtension/README.md

 ## Changing Options

-Right Click on the glass icon on the top right side of chrome.
+Right Click on the  icon on the top right side of chrome.
 Select options from the menu.

 You can change time interval, message and goal from the options menu.